LASER: Language Model Regression for Semi-Structured Workflow Resource and Runtime Estimation: Experimental Results

-We use pre-trained LLMs as our base model to perform supervised fine-tuning.
-We consider Gemma-3 \cite{gemma3} and Qwen-3 \cite{qwen-3} series to demonstrate our work, not only because they showcase SOTA performance, but their vocabulary consists of single digit tokens from \texttt{<0>} to \texttt{<9>}, rather than multiple digit tokens like \texttt{<23>}, \texttt{<456>}.
-This critical property ensures that the representation of scientific notation is determined, ensuring correctness of the proposed constrained decoding method in \cref{subsec:constrain-decoding}.
+Experiments are conducted on (1) proprietary industrial ChipDV workflow, including multi-targerts of job life time, peak usage of virtual CPU (vCPU)\footnote{In our cloud platform, a vCPU is a virtualization abstraction representing a single hardware multithread on an underlying physical CPU processor.}, memory, and disk; and (2) our derived GHARuntime workflow, a single target prediction task of job runtime.
+Due to industrial privacy constraints, ChipDV configuration details cannot be disclosed. \ourmethod's system prompt and GHARuntime examples are provided in Appendix~\ref{app:exp-setup}.

-We use Low-Rank Adaptation (LoRA) \cite{lora} for efficient fine-tuning.
-The evaluation metric across all experiments is the Mean Absolute Error (MAE).
-We set LoRA rank to 8, alpha to 16, dropout to 0.05.
-The total training epochs are set to 2, and the maximum sequence length of examples is 2048.
-We use a learning rate at $2\times10^{-5}$, and a batch size of 64.
-All experiments are conducted on a $4\times8$ H100 platform.
-To eliminate randomness of model response during evaluation, we set LLM's temperature to 0, leading to greedy generation.
-The evaluation metrics in our experiments are mean absolute error (MAE), Pearson correlation ($r$), and Spearman correlations ($r_s$).
+We fine-tune Gemma-3 and Qwen-3 models with LoRA \citep{lora}: we set LoRA rank as 8, LoRA alpha as 16, and use a dropout rate of 0.05.
+We train for 2 epochs with maximum sequence length 2048, learning rate $2\times10^{-5}$, and batch size 64.
+During testing generation, we set \ourmethod\ LLM's temperature to 0, leading greedy decoding to eliminate response randomness.
+We report mean absolute error (MAE), Pearson correlation ($r$), and Spearman correlation ($r_s$).